West African Senior School Certificate Examination: The examinations

+Grading system

-Under the WAEC Marking and Grading Scheme, the letters A to F are used to indicate how good a result is (while the numbers 1-9 are only used to rank the grades).
-In other words, To get an A1 in a subject, WASSCE Mathematics for example, you need to score at least 75%.
-Doing so would mean you were able to get 75 questions correctly out of 100.
+Under the WAEC Marking and Grading Scheme, the letters A to F indicate how good a result is (while the numbers 1-9 are only used to rank the grades).
+In other words, To get an A1 in a subject, WASSCE Mathematics, for example, you need to score at least 75%.

-Below is the breakdown of the grading system, and the points used by Nigerian universities in screening prospective first-year undergraduate students as of 2021.
+Below is a breakdown of the grading system and the points to screen prospective first-year undergraduate students as of 2021.

 It can be deduced from this table that the least obtainable passing grade is a C6 (regardless of the remarks).
 Candidates with a D7 and lower (especially in Mathematics and English language) are advised to retake the exam if they wish to pursue tertiary education in a degree-granting institution.

-Official Guidelines For University Admission
+Official guidelines for university admission

 Candidates are advised that they will be required to satisfy not only the university's general entrance requirements but also the requirements of the particular faculty which they wish to enter and that these requirements vary considerably.
 Particulars of entrance requirements and exemption regulations may be obtained from the universities or professional bodies concerned.